 Court Records are public records.
 Court Records include a case file that contains a docket and all of the documents and filings filed in your case.
 You are able to access court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of people’s criminal history.
 These databases are all connected so you can track criminal histories from any other state.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a different state, you might have to pay a fee for a more intensive search.